 I can think of at least one area where smaller may have been better.
 Nesting and parental behavior is a big rage in dinosaur studies these days.
 If Tyrannosaurs endeavored to be good parents, some of the nurturing may have involved transporting their young.
 Now a long-limbed theropod was capable of reaching its mouth and whatever its intentions may have been, its intense predatory instinct could have been triggered by an armload of squirming infant.
 "Honey, I ate the kids!"
 Obviously there would have been strong selective pressure against such long-armed beasts while arms too short to do anything but clutch a baby to the chest would have led to the successful production of gene-sustaining progeny.

-scenario that merits consideration as much as any other I have
+is one final scenario that merits consideration as much as any

-with length-challenged limbs could have been murdered by organized
+limbs could have been murdered by organized gangs of highly

 (portions of this were originally submitted to the Archosaurian Archive and later published in Dinosaur World)

 It is standing on a piece of petrified wood and shares the display case with a classic Knight sketch.

 This is a newer version of the same skeleton model, reissued by Glencoe.